 Hi!
 I’m Logan.
 I’m an Assistant Professor of Computer Science at Vassar College.

-I teach ML, HCI, data science, and critical algorithm studies.
-In my research, I’m broadly interested in how emerging technologies facilitate care and carcerality.
+In my work, I’m broadly interested in how emerging technologies facilitate care and carcerality.
+I mostly teach machine learning, data science, HCI, AI ethics, critical algorithm studies.

 I got my PhD at U of Minnesota, advised by Haiyi Zhu and Steven Wu at CMU.
 I was (am?) part of GroupLens.
 During undergrad, I worked with Prof. Diane Michelfelder on philosophy of technology.